-You often hear about this when people learn about the death of a loved one, and they refuse to accept that it has happened.
-Another example of denial is how many people dealing with substance abuse, and addiction doesn't believe that they have an addiction at first.
+You often hear about this when people learn about the death of a loved one, and they struggle to accept that it has happened.
+Another example of denial is how many people dealing with substance abuseand addiction don't believe that they have an addiction at first.

 The ego steers the id to navigate realistically, and it also protects our minds from unpleasant feelings.